 Researchers from the Rush University Medical Center have found that stress in the home and depression among parents increase the risk of asthma among children.

-Researchers from the University of Maryland’s School of Medicine have determined that just one hour of bright light therapy significantly reduces depression and depressed moods…
+Scientists have determined that just one hour of bright light therapy significantly reduces depression and depressed moods, as well as seasonal affective disorder.